 Depending on the cruise destination, there may be regional wine tastings, local musicians performing folklore shows or classical recitals, and guest speakers who are welcomed aboard to talk about local cities and attractions.
 A resident pianist is on every Avalon ship and a selection of board games and a small library available on board.

 We have found over the years that cruising holidays are not ideal for young children.
 For this reason, we do not take bookings for children under 8 years of age and there are no special arrangements or activities for children on board.

 If you have mentioned you are a Journeys Club Member when you booked your holiday and there is a comment in your booking then staff onboard will know.
 We also ask you to take your Journeys Club Members card with you for validation so you receive all the added benefits on your cruise.

 No, there are included guided sightseeing in every port (complete with headset in Europe) with expert local guides.
-On each cruise there will be a few additional optional excursions if you wish to immerse yourself more in the local culture.
+On each cruise there will be additional optional excursions at a charge, if you wish to immerse yourself more in the local culture.
 These will be explained by your Cruise Director and purchased onboard.

 There is not a doctor on board Avalon Waterways cruises.
 The nature of river cruising means the ship will never be too far away from a town or city where medical assistance can be provided.

 Smoking is only allowed on the ships outside decks in specific areas where ash trays are provided.

 Complimentary Wi-Fi is included on board most of our cruise, apart from Galapagos or Amazon sailings where internet service is unfortunately not available.
 Please note that the internet service is not always reliable and may be unavailable for part of your cruise.